krestfield/docs/certdog/backup.md

 <br>

 This will restore the database to the state when the backup was taken and overwrite any changes that would have been made since then.
-A more granular approach can achieved using the mongodump and mongorestore tools
+A more granular approach can achieved using the mongodump and mongorestore tools...

 <br>